mattpolzin/JSONAPI/README.md

 print(response.author)
 ```

-## JSONAPITestLib
+# JSONAPI+Testing
 The `JSONAPI` framework is packaged with a test library to help you test your `JSONAPI` integration.
-The test library is called `JSONAPITestLib`.
+The test library is called `JSONAPITesting`.
 It provides literal expressibility for `Attribute`, `ToOneRelationship`, and `Id` in many situations so that you can easily write test `Entity` values into your unit tests.
 It also provides a `check()` function for each `Entity` type that can be used to catch problems with your `JSONAPI` structures that are not caught by Swift's type system.
-You can see the `JSONAPITestLib` in action in the Playground included with the `JSONAPI` repository.
+You can see the `JSONAPITesting` in action in the Playground included with the `JSONAPI` repository.

+# JSONAPI+Arbitrary
+The `JSONAPIArbitrary` framework adds `Arbitrary` support via `SwiftCheck`.
+With a little extra work on your part, this framework will allow you to create "arbitrary" (i.e. randomly generated) instances of your JSONAPI entities, includes, documents, etc.

+This library does not offer full support of all `JSONAPI` types yet.
+The documentation will grow as the framework becomes more complete.

+# JSONAPI+OpenAPI
+The `JSONAPIOpenAPI` framework adds the ability to generate OpenAPI compliant JSON documentation of a JSONAPI Document.

+This library is in its infancy.
+The documentation will grow as the framework becomes more complete.